dboris/camlkit/README.md

   (via the low-level Objective-C runtime API bindings) can be done from the comfort of OCaml.
 No need to write wrappers manually in C or Objective-C.
 * Cocoa object lifetimes can be managed by the OCaml GC.
-* GUI object hierarchies can be created either programatically or visually using Xcode's Interface Builder.
+* GUI object hierarchies can be created either programmatically or visually using Xcode's Interface Builder.
 * An Xcode project is not required.
 A complete macOS or iOS application can be developed entirely in OCaml.